burn-research/FiReSMOKE/README.md

 > Automated adaptive chemistry for Large Eddy Simulations of turbulent reacting flows.
 > (2024) Combustion and Flame, Volume 259, pp. 113-136.
 DOI: 10.1016/j.combustflame.2023.113136.

+Docker installation provides a self-contained environment for OpenFOAM 7 with a pre-compiled version of FiReSMOKE.

 Compulsory libraries
 --------------------
 - OpenSMOKE++ (already included in fireSMOKE)